Hardware-Oriented Inference Complexity of Kolmogorov-Arnold Networks: Metrics for Complexity Evaluation of KANs

 FLOPs represent the total number of mathematical operations required to execute a single forward pass.
 A multiply-and-accumulate (MAC) operation is counted as two FLOPs i.e. one multiplication and one addition.
 The FLOPs required to evaluate the B-splines in a single KAN layer are expressed as~\cite{yu2024kan, hou2024kolmogorov}:

 The above calculation considers dense tensor operations where all $(G+k)$ B-spline basis functions need to be computed.
 This approach is suitable for evaluating training complexity because gradients have to be updated across all of the control points.
 It is also appropriate for GPU-based inference, as GPUs are optimized for dense matrix multiplications.
 In such cases, maintaining parallelization is often more efficient than using sparse indexing to identify active basis functions.
 However, as already discussed, GPUs are often unsuitable for inference tasks in power-constrained and latency-sensitive environments due to their high cost and energy consumption.
 Efficient hardware implementations can take advantage of the B-spline sparsity and compute only the active $(k+1)$ basis functions.
+Consider a single cubic B-spline edge defined over a grid of $G=50$ intervals.
+Evaluating the FLOPs of a single edge using Eq.~\eqref{eq:flops_layer} gives $1563$ FLOPs, dominated by the $9kG$ term that scales linearly with the grid size.
+A sparsity-aware hardware implementation instead evaluates only the $k+1=4$ active basis terms independent of $G$.
 Hence, a FLOPs calculation that scales with $G$ significantly overestimates the inference complexity of a B-spline KAN for an efficient hardware implementation.